torres-christopher/lottery-numbers-optimizer/README.md

 # Sportka Number Generator

-This Python script generates **one set of 6 numbers** to use across **multiple Sportka tickets** while also selecting the **most suitable dodatkové číslo** based on historical winning numbers.
+This Python script generates up to **8 sets of 6 numbers** to use across **multiple Sportka tickets** while also selecting the **most suitable dodatkové číslo** based on historical winning numbers.
 The script allows you to:
 - **Control how far back in history** the analysis goes.
 - **Choose how many tickets to generate** (from 1 to 8).
 - **Optimize number selection** using statistical patterns.